moaaz-mostafa123/telegram-bot-client/README.md

 - **Real-time updates** — long-polling against the Telegram Bot API (`getUpdates`) delivers new messages as they arrive, no manual refresh needed.
 - **Local-first storage** — bots, chats, and message history are saved in `localStorage`; nothing leaves your machine except direct calls to Telegram's API.
 - **Chat search** — quickly filter your chat list by name.
-- **Cross-platform** — native builds for Windows, Linux, macOS, and Android, plus a browser mode using the same codebase.
+- **Cross-platform** — native builds for Windows, Linux, and Android, plus a browser mode using the same codebase.
 - **Zero frontend dependencies** — plain HTML/CSS/JavaScript, no build step, no framework.

 ## How it works